The Northeast Materials Database for Magnetic Materials: Results

 \subsection{Machine Learning Model for Classifying Materials}

-To classify the materials into non-magnet (NM), ferromagnet(FM), and antiferromagnet(AFM) categories, we built a random forest classifier model based on NEMAD database, see details in the Methods section.
+To classify the materials into non-magnet (NM), ferromagnet (FM), and anti-ferromagnet (AFM) categories, we trained a random forest classifier model based on the NEMAD database; see details in the Methods section.
+Random Forest was chosen due to its successful application in materials informatics literature, especially on small to medium sized datasets, and its robustness in handling heterogeneous, tabular data.
 Non-magnetic materials used to train the model are taken from the Materials Project.
-A consistent accuracy of 0.9 on both validation and testing sets underpins the strong generalization of our model toward unseen data.
-We provide detailed performance metrics for every class across the training, validation, and testing datasets in Table \ref{tab:performance_classi}.
-Precision, recall, and F1- score for all classes on the validation and testing sets are consistent, demonstrating that the model is not biased towards the specific subset of data.
-The overall performance of the model is slightly better in the training set than the testing set, indicating minor over-fitting but the model still remains robust.
-The AFM class has a slightly lower value of performance metrics compared to other classes, which may be attributed to the smaller antiferromagnetic records in our training dataset.
-This conclusion is supported by the consistent under-performance of the AFM class across validation and testing sets.
-Figure \ref{fig:confusion_validation} and \ref{fig:confusion_test} present the confusion matrices which further illustrate the classification performance across validation and testing datasets.
+The classification was performed using features derived from chemical compositions, as described in detail in the Feature Engineering section.
+A consistent accuracy of 0.89 on validation and 0.90 on testing sets underpins the strong generalization of our model toward unseen data.
+We provide detailed performance metrics for every class across the training, validation, and testing datasets in Table~\ref{tab:Table2}.
+Precision, recall, and F1-score for all classes on the validation and testing sets are consistent, demonstrating that the model is not biased toward any specific subset of data.
+The overall performance of the model is slightly better in the training set than in the testing set, indicating minor overfitting, but the model still remains robust.
+The AFM class has slightly lower performance metrics compared to other classes, which may be attributed to the smaller number of antiferromagnetic records in our training dataset.
+This conclusion is supported by the consistent underperformance of the AFM class across the validation and testing sets.

+In addition to the random forest model, we trained an XGB classifier on the same dataset using the same feature set.
+This model was selected for its track record in structured scientific data and its ability to capture non-linear relationships through gradient boosting.
+The XGB classifier model demonstrated nearly identical overall performance, with an accuracy of 0.90 on the validation set and 0.91 on the testing set.
+While there are slight differences in precision, recall, and F1-score for specific classes (FM, AFM, NM), the performance metrics remain highly consistent between the two models.
+This similarity further confirms the robustness and generalizability of our classification approach.
+The AFM class again showed slightly reduced precision and recall, consistent with the limited number of AFM training samples.

+Figure 3a, 3b, 3d, and 3e present the confusion matrices, which further illustrate the classification performance across the validation and testing datasets.
+In these matrices, the diagonal elements represent the number of correctly classified samples for each class, while the off-diagonal elements indicate misclassifications.
+Both classifiers show high accuracy, as most values are concentrated along the diagonal, with relatively few misclassifications between FM, AFM, and NM classes.